-void cpiSetNextParserClassName(
+void cpiSetNextParserClassName( CciParser\ parser, CciContext\ context, CciChar\ name, CciBool parserType);

-parser,

-context,

-name,

-parserType);
+name A pointer to a string containing the parser class name (output).

+parserType

-parser The address of the parser object (input). context The address of the plug-in context (input). name A pointer to a string containing the parser class name (output). parserType Indicates whether the referenced parser is standard (parserType=0) or non-standard (parserType=non-zero) (input).
+Indicates whether the referenced parser is standard (parserType=0) or non-standard (parserType=non-zero) (input).
 A standard parser expects that the Format field of the preceding header in the chain will contain the name of the parser class that follows.
 Non-standard parsers expect that the Domain field will contain the parser class name.